 Treatment plans differ from person to person.
 It depends on if there’s a dual diagnosis, treatment providers, medication management, substance abuse history, and much more.
 While one might think intensive outpatient is the proper program, it’s usually not the case.
 Each case is different.
 Not everyone abuses the same substance.
 Not everyone has the same financial situation.

 Detox often depends on what type of drug you are using, and when the last time you used it was.
-For example, alcohol withdraws can be deadly.
+For example, alcohol withdrawal can be deadly.
 Therefore, having the support of a 24/7 medical staff is critical to survival and the success rate of sobriety.
 Detox can be anywhere from one to ten days.

-Inpatient or Residential treatment
+Inpatient or residential treatment

 Inpatient ranges from lengths of stay.
 There are also both long-term and short-term stays.
 It can depend on the length of substance abuse history, type of drugs or alcohol used, ad well as the last time you used it.